stalwartlabs/website/docs/sieve/expressions.md

 # Expressions

-The expression extension, available only from the [trusted interpreter](/docs/sieve/interpreter/trusted), introduces the ability to evaluate arithmetical and logical operations within Sieve scripts.
+The expression extension introduces the ability to evaluate arithmetical and logical operations within Sieve scripts.
 This is particularly useful for performing calculations on variables or determining the flow based on specific logical conditions.
 Expressions can be evaluated using the `eval` test or the `let` and `while` instructions.
 In order to use these features, the `vnd.stalwart.expressions` extension must be enabled in the script.

 The following operators are supported by the expression extension: